Yoshiko (wrestler): Incident with Act Yasukawa

 On February 22, 2015, Yoshiko faced former stablemate Act Yasukawa in her third defense of the World of Stardom Championship.
 The match saw Yoshiko go off script, legitimately beating Yasukawa until veteran wrestler Kyoko Kimura threw in a towel to end the match after less than eight minutes.
 Afterwards, Yasukawa was diagnosed with fractured cheek, nasal and orbital bones, which required surgery.
-Yasukawa had had issues with her eyes before the incident, having undergone a cataract surgery the previous year.
+Yasukawa has had issues with her eyes before the incident, having undergone a cataract surgery the previous year.
 On February 25, Stardom held a press conference, during which Yoshiko publicly apologized for the incident, after which she was stripped of the World of Stardom Championship and suspended indefinitely.
 The incident received mainstream attention in Japan and became known as (凄惨マッチ, Seisan Matchi).
 The incident also strained the relationship between Stardom's management and top wrestler Nanae Takahashi, leading to Takahashi quitting the promotion in May.
 On May 31, Stardom announced that Yoshiko had decided to retire from professional wrestling.
 Her retirement ceremony took place on June 14, however, during the closing ten-bell salute meant to signal the end of her career, Yoshiko walked out on the ceremony, leading to questions over whether she was truly retired.
 Yasukawa eventually returned to the ring on September 23, 2015, but retired the following December due to the damage inflicted on her eye in the incident with Yoshiko.